Aptimex/QRSpool/README.md

 https://qrspool.com?qrstring=OS1.0|PLA|123456|Bambu|190|230
 ```
 When you tap that tag with your phone it should immediately open that link in a browser (probably asking you for confirmation first), parse the tag data in the URL, and take you to the Apply screen with the new tag data ready to apply.

+> [!TIP]
+> You can set multiple NDEF records in a NFC tag.
+Most smartphones will natively only try to process the first record, but most dedicated readers (including qrspool.com) will try to process all records.
+You can set the first record to be a URL link and the second record to be a text record (with OpenSpool JSON or a QR data string) for maximum compatibility.

 # Technical Notes
 This section provides implementation details about the project architecture for anyone who wants to create an interoperable server or client.